yan-pi/zettelkasten/pages/zettelkasten/learn-rust-web3devs.md

 ---
-title: 'Learn Rust and Web3 with WEB3DEVS'
+title: Learn Rust and Web3 with WEB3DEVS
-description:
-  'These are the notes I took during the "Learn Rust and Web3" course/bootcamp by the web3devs community, where I built a blockchain using the Polkadot SDK.'
+description: These are the notes I took during the "Learn Rust and Web3" course/bootcamp by the web3devs community, where I built a blockchain using the Polkadot SDK.

-tags: ['Zettelkasten', 'RUST', 'WEB3', 'Blockchain']
+tags:
+  - Zettelkasten
+  - RUST
+  - WEB3
+  - Blockchain
-type: 'post'
+type: post
-author: ['DawsonBotsford', 'Yan Fernandes']
+author:
+  - Yan Fernandes
+  - Yan Luiz
+  - Daniel
 ---

 ## Aprenda Rust e Web3 com WEB3DEVS